 Saguaro National Park Wilderness Permits Overview

-There are no campgrounds accessible by vehicle (including RV) within Saguaro National Park.
-For fit hikers interested in backpacking a minimum of 4.4 miles (7 km) into the rugged Rincon Mountains, 6 wilderness campgrounds are available.
+The six wilderness campgrounds in the Rincon Mountains are the ONLY campgrounds in Saguaro National Park.
+For fit hikers interested in backpacking a minimum of 4.4 miles (7 km) into the rugged Rincon Mountains, six wilderness campgrounds are available.

 The Rincon Mountains in Saguaro National Park rise out of the Sonoran Desert to over 8000 feet (2438 m) in elevation and host vegetative communities ranging from desert cacti, desert grasslands, and oak woodlands, to mixed conifer forests.
+In 1976, congress designated 57,930 acres (23,443 ha) within these Mountains as the Saguaro Wilderness managed as "an area where the each and its community of life are untrammeled by humans, where people themselves are visitors who do not remain."

 Recreation